 #3 Dimensional Model

-Dimensional models are mostly used in data warehouse design with the goal to optimize a database for faster retrieval of information.
+Dimensional models are mostly used in data warehouse design with the goal of optimizing a database for faster retrieval of information.
 They also help remove redundancy and inconsistencies, thus contributing to better data quality.

 These models have numerous benefits, including the capacity to organize data for analysis in a simple, clear, and customizable manner.
 Furthermore, they enable the quick and easy addition of new data, which can support companies with dynamic business environments.